foriana/IDS_Exercise_3/03_exercises.md

   14. Change the graph from the previous problem to facet on `client` and fill with `weekday`.
 What information does this graph tell you that the previous didn't?
 Is one graph better than the other?

+  __This graph highlights both the differences just in terms of overall usage depending on the weekend/weekday as well as disaggregating the information so that the reader can understand quickly the differences between the registered and casual clients.
+I think this graph is better than the other one because it tells a more complete story.__

 ```r
 Trips %>%